CLICK TO BOOK JINJA ADVENTURES

 However, the warm water (no wetsuits needed!) and professional oversight keep it manageable for most.
 Be honest about your swimming ability and any medical conditions during the briefing.

-Best Time to Raft
+Best Time to go Rafting in Jinja

 Jinja’s equatorial climate makes rafting possible year-round, but the dry seasons—December to February and June to September—are ideal.
 Water levels are moderate, the sun is strong (pack sunscreen!), and the skies are clear.